-A classic French Remoulade recipe that’s as versatile as it is delicious!
-Use it for spreading, dipping, and tossing in a wide variety of dishes!
+A classic French Remoulade recipe that’s easy to make and is as versatile as it is delicious!
+Use this fabulous condiment for spreading, dipping, and tossing into a wide variety of dishes.

 Remoulade sauce is a classic French cold sauce with mayonnaise as its base.
 It’s traditionally served with meats, fish, seafood, and as a dipping sauce.